-The Chief Executive Officer has the responsibility for implementing received the strategy approved by the Board and managing the day-today business activities of the Group.
-In addition, the CEO, along Audit committee with the CFO and COO, engages with the shareholders and Further details on the duties and activities of the Audit Committee other stakeholders of the Group when appropriate to do so.
-The can be found in the Audit Committee Report on page 38 to 40.
-Executive Directors have primary responsibility for engagement with the shareholders and other stakeholder Groups.
-In addition.
-Nomination & Governance Committee the Senior Independent Director is available to discuss specific Further details on the duties and activities of the Nomination issues, as well as being available to shareholders generally, should & Governance Committee can be found in the Nomination & they have concerns that have not been addressed through the Governance Committee Report on page 41 to 43. normal channels.
-The Company Secretary is responsible for ensuring that Board procedures are followed and that the Group Remuneration Committee complies with applicable rules and regulations.
-Further details on the duties and activities of the Remuneration
+The Chief Executive Officer has the responsibility for implementing the strategy approved by the Board and managing the day-today business activities of the Group.
+In addition, the CEO, along with the CFO and COO, engages with the shareholders and other stakeholders of the Group when appropriate to do so.
+The Executive Directors have primary responsibility for engagement with the shareholders and other stakeholder Groups.
+In addition. the Senior Independent Director is available to discuss specific issues, as well as being available to shareholders generally, should they have concerns that have not been addressed through the normal channels.
+The Company Secretary is responsible for ensuring that Board procedures are followed and that the Group complies with applicable rules and regulations.